waadmawlood/media/README.md

 // version >= 2
-// will return bool or array of bool or null by on Relationship
+// will return a bool or array of bool or null by on Relationship
 $media = $post->deleteMedia()->delete();
 $media = $post->deleteMedia($medias_model)->delete();
 $media = $post->deleteMedia([1,3])->delete(); // delete only these ids